ShuchikaCodes/cproject1/README.md

 #Files

-Customer.c and customer.h: Files related to login information(username and password).
+Customer.c and customer.h : Files related to login information(username and password).

-Store.c and store.h :Files containing item information.
+Store.c and store.h : Files containing item information.

 Makefile : A makefile script for easy compilation of the project.